HS Football to Move to Spring Season for 2020-21; other sports get green light play

-EAST LANSING, Mich. – Aug.
-14 – The Representative Council of the Michigan High School Athletic Association today announced it will move the 2020 Fall football season to Spring 2021, due to football’s higher risk for spreading COVID-19, with the rest of Fall sports proceeding as scheduled.
+EAST LANSING, Mich.
+(WJMN) – The Representative Council of the Michigan High School Athletic Association today announced it will move the 2020 Fall football season to Spring 2021, due to football’s higher risk for spreading COVID-19, with the rest of Fall sports proceeding as scheduled.

 The football season switch was made based on consultation with state health department officials and after surveying MHSAA member high schools on their progress and preferences after the first four days of practice.
 Football is considered a high-risk sport for potential spread of the COVID-19 virus because of its level of player-to-player contact.